NivedithaGopalkrishna/CovidTracker/README.md

 # CovidTracker

-This is a Covid Tracker application developed using Java Spring Boot to create a service providing information on the total number of cases & new cases of COVID-19 reported for every country across the world.
+This is a Covid Tracker application developed using Java Spring Boot & Thymleaf to create a service providing information on the total number of cases & new cases of COVID-19 reported for every country across the world.

 Steps to run the application: